IX: Walking & Talking

 “I’m not looking for your sympathy, McArthur,” she says.
 “I’m answering your question.”

-All I can manage to do is give her this quizzical sort of look that I’m sure looks ridiculous.
+All I can manage to do is give her this quizzical sort of look that I’m sure comes off as ridiculous.
 I’m not sure what I can say without offending her, and I don’t want to go back down that road.
 Instead, I just wait for her to continue.

 “My father was a cop,” she says. “he died on the job before I was born.
 My mother passed away during childbirth.
 Either neither of them had any immediate family, or any immediate family that they did have just didn’t want me.
 So, I’ve spent my whole life in the system.